What University information can I get or give out?

 Where can I find more information about the Minnesota Government Data Practices Act and the University's policy on records retention?

-The Records and Information Management Web site has information on the Minnesota Government Data Practices Act and the University's records retention policy.
+The Office of Data Access and Privacy website has information on the Minnesota Government Data Practices Act and the University's records retention policy.